HiteshKishoreDas/own_package/README.md

 # own_package
 Python package with all the code is frequently use

-Scipy sometimes doesn't get installed with conda Install it in the environment using pip instead!
+Scipy sometimes doesn't get installed with conda.
+Install it in the environment using pip instead!

 To start using the package, run `pip install -e .` in the cloned repository.